 Where is the best place to see tulips in Amsterdam?
 How can I find the most beautiful flower fields in The Netherlands?
 Where is Holland’s flower strip and what is the Bollenstreek?

 Many of the millions (and I do mean millions) of tourists who plan a visit to the Netherlands during tulip season have probably Googled their way through these and a hundred other related questions.
 Ultimately, most visitors end up heading to The Keukenhof gardens.
 Open for just 8 weeks a year, its undoubtedly spectacular BUT it’s also heaving with coach-loads of tourists trying to grab exactly the same opportunity to commune with nature and grab the ultimate tulip selfie.
-Whilst its certainly a stunning place, I wouldn’t describe it as relaxing, peaceful or calm.
+If you want to find out more about how to enjoy a slightly less hectic experience there, read this post, but there are other ways to enjoy The Netherlands’ flower season at its best.

 Those looking for fields rather than planted gardens usually hop on hired bikes and cycle the marked routes through the countryside around Lisse.
 At best they enjoy cycling the paths and taking in the spectacular views however increasingly more and more visitors are literally ‘overstepping the mark’ by wandering into fields desperate to secure the ultimate Instagram moment.
 The damage caused by running through fields, lying amongst the tulips (I’m not joking) and bringing viruses and diseases to the precious crops is indescribable.
 Even those who think they are stepping carefully can damage the bulbs which is what is actually being farmed here – most of the flowers are scythed down and it is the bulbs that are sold on commercially.
 The selfie generation is ruining the livelihood of local farmers